shadyosama9/Zoom-Clone-App/README.md

     Clones the Kubernetes repository, updates the image tag in the deployment file with the current build number, and pushes the changes back to GitHub.

-- Make sure to change the environment values and crediential ids in the pipeline to yours
+> **Note:** Make sure to change the environment values and crediential ids in the pipeline to yours